 About

 Taking a side trip while at Smith Mountain Lake often means venturing into the countryside for a different view of life.
-Without driving too far, nature and more awaits, like that found at Smith Mountain Lake Alpaca Farm.
+Without driving too far, nature and more await, like that found at Smith Mountain Lake Alpaca Farm.
 We heard about this farm from another boater out on the lake and decided to call and make reservations for a tour before leaving the area.
 It turned out to be a treat, and we learned so much about alpacas that we even considered starting a small farm of our own one day.

-A husband-and-wife team owns and operates the Smith Mountain Lake Alpaca Farm located in the Hardy countryside.
-On the farm, they house between 50 and 80 alpacas at a time and are one of the largest agriculture tourism facilities in the country.
+A husband-and-wife team owns and operates the farm located in the Hardy countryside.
+Here, they house between 50 and 80 alpacas, making it one of the largest agriculture tourism facilities in the country.

 - Saturday tours: 10:30, 12:30, and 2:30